 Watch a video of third graders from Guy Lee Elementary in Springfield, visit the FOOD for Lane County Youth Farm.
 (Clip begins with an advertisement).

 A visit to the Food for Lane County Youth Farm, Bethel School District’s Oregon Harvest Day Lunch at Prairie Mountain School, and school garden sessions at River Road:

 In this video, students from River Road/El Camino del Rio visit the Small Farmers Project and Thistledown Farm:

 Local songwriter, John Pitney, has created a great song for WFFC’s Farm to School Program, sharing experiences of students who have participated over the years.
 The song was sung by fifth graders at River Road/El Camino del Rio Elementary School in Eugene.
 Listen and follow along with the lyrics!

-Through our new Family Outreach Program we are increasing low-income families exposure and access to fresh, locally grown foods by offering field trips, supplemental food and resources.
-Families participate in the following activities:
+Through our family outreach efforts we are increasing low-income families exposure and access to fresh, locally grown foods.
+After farm field trips and tasting tables, students receive: